cbedio/OpenScout/README.md

 ## Demonstration

-[TODO Add demo video here of it moving and climbing stuff]
+AgriScout moving around grassed area on incline and decline gradients

 ## Getting started
 Materials used: